-The Improvement Service, in partnership with the Money Advice Service, is leading on the collation and analysis of data for the Common Advice Performance Management Framework (CAPMF).
+The Improvement Service, previously in partnership with the Money Advice Service and currently with the Scottish Government, is leading on the collation and analysis of data for the Common Advice Performance Management Framework (CAPMF).
 Formerly, the framework was known as the Money Advice Performance Management Framework (MAPMF).
 Following consultation with all Scottish local authorities in 2017, it was agreed that the framework would be extended to include welfare rights advice.

 The framework is in its first iteration of reporting on the performance of both money and welfare rights advice.
 The previous three iterations reported solely on the performance of money advice services for 2014-17.
 In addition, this iteration will be the first in which local authorities are asked to report on the softer outcomes of advice (e.g. its impact on the health and wellbeing of clients).

 With increasing uncertainty in relation to the future funding of money and welfare rights advice services in the face of ongoing budget cuts, as evidenced in the previous iterations of the framework, the need to demonstrate the impact of the services remains key.

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.

 Our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.

 Through a series of principles, the IS works to promote improvement in local government and among its partners to support them improve outcomes and reduce the outcome gaps within populations and within areas.